obscurusXIII/obscurum.github.io/content/about/_index.md

 I'm Pedram.
-Online, I'm mostly known as ObscurusXIII, Obscurus ab Persia, or simply Obscurus.
+Online, I'm mostly known as Kawaki, ObscurusXIII, Obscurus ab Persia, or simply Obscurus.

 I've used many pseudonyms online as an effort to stay private and therefore secure as possible.
 To this end, I familiarized myself with various technologies.
 While I don't necessarily feel I've wasted time by following draconian OPSEC, I've been long since blackpilled on privacy.
 Those who know me won't find me doxxing myself online; however, I've become much more open in the cyberspace.